mardiros/fastlife/docs/source/user/cookbook/handling_forms.md

 overridable using an annotation.

 :::{admonition} wip
-This section describe pydantic_form using JinjaX directly.
+This section describe pydantic_form using XComponent directly.

 There is no abstraction made to use a pydantic_form using another template engine at the moment until it is stabilized.